itaru2622/bluesky-selfhost-env/README.md

 at current, working with code asof <strong>2024-03-16</strong> of bluesky-social.<br>
 it may not work with latest codes.

-## current status regarding self-hosting:
+## <a id="status"/>Current status regarding self-hosting

-with 'asof-2024-03-16' branch, as described below, most features started working on self-hosting environment, but it may not work with full capabilities yet. some of reasons are described in https://github.com/bluesky-social/atproto/discussions/2334 current tasks are:
+with 'asof-2024-03-16' branch, as described below, most features started working on self-hosting environment, but it may not work with full capabilities yet. some of reasons are described in https://github.com/bluesky-social/atproto/discussions/2334<BR>

-   A) tests features one by one and when it is not test-ok, then<BR>
-   B) determining the matter is not caused by customized code for self-hosting through debugging<BR>
-   C) finding gap one by one, and filling the gaps with coding<BR>
-   D) get back to re-test.<BR>

-finally, this self-hosting env got below capabilities now:
+at current, this self-hosting env provides below capabilities:

    -  ok: create user on pds (via bluesky API).
    -  NG: create user on pds on social-app (get stuck after submitting 'continue'. <=> in dev-env, we have 'clear' in upper right corner on social-app to get out from stuck.)